 Graphic Design (GRD)

-• Students must be able for successfully navigate brand standards (designing under existing restrictions, as well as creating guidelines for future designers).
+- Students must be able to successfully navigate brand standards (designing under existing restrictions, as well as creating guidelines for future designers).

 GRD Courses